Mamun-sharmin/Amazing-Portfolio/README.md

 # Amazing-Portfolio
 I just learn about this site.
-This project created by Next js and tailwind css
+This project developed  by using  Next js and tailwind css